Nisha318/AWS-Repo/automated-contact-form-aws-serverless/docs/screeenshots/README.md

 # Evidence Walkthrough

-This section provides evidence that the automated contact form system is fully functional.
+This walkthrough provides proof that the automated contact form system works **end-to-end**, starting from the public domain and finishing with persistent storage and email notifications.

+The evidence follows the same flow as the architecture:

+1. **Route 53 + CloudFront** deliver the static site securely over HTTPS.
+2. **S3 static site** hosts the contact form.
+3. **API Gateway + Lambda** process submissions and return data.
+4. **DynamoDB** stores leads for reliable tracking.
+5. **SES** delivers real-time email notifications.

 Each screenshot demonstrates a stage in the workflow, tied to the Problem → Approach → Result → Lesson framework.

 ---